In this article, I’m going to show you exactly how you can use social media to promote your new business.

 A lot goes into a buyer persona, and you can read all about what HubSpot has to say here.
 But the main things to focus on are:

 Here’s a quick example of a buyer persona using the above attributes:

 When creating a buyer persona, you’re simply creating a picture of your ideal buyer.
 You can, however, create more than one buyer persona for different products of yours, as well as different channels.

 To learn more about your buyer persona, you can indulge in social listening.
 This is when you research the conversations they’re having about your niche and brand on social media in order to understand more about who they are and what they desire.

 OK, so you’re using social media to promote your new business.
 However, that’s a rather broad goal.
-It’s important to have smaller goals that tie into your overarching goal, as this will allow you to create a more focussed campaign.
+It’s important to have smaller goals that tie into your overarching goal, as this will allow you to create a more focused campaign.

 For instance, some businesses use social media to raise awareness of their brand, while others use it for audience engagement.
-Others use it to capture more leads, whilst still others use social media to boost sales.
+Others use it to capture more leads, whilst still, others use social media to boost sales.

 What are your goals right now?

 Whatever they are, make them SMART.
 In other words, make them:

 Doing this allows you to not only create focused goals, it also ensures that you’re able to create a timeline of how and when you’ll execute these attainable goals.
 For example, let’s you decide to use social media to raise awareness of your new business.
 You could create a series of even smaller goals that allow you to do this, such as creating engaging posts rich in eye-catching images and videos.